netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 Next after the central chapter with the definitions of the Transaction-id handling mechanisms, there is an extensive chapter with usage examples.
 This chapter is called [Txid Mechanism Examples](#txid-mechanism-examples).

 Towards the end, there is also a chapter with [YANG Modules](#yang-modules).
 These are necessary for a correct implementation, but reading them will not provide much for the understanding of this document.
 The mechanisms defined in this document are largely on the NETCONF protocol level, and most aspects cannot be described by YANG modules.

+The examples found throughout this document are referencing acls, aces, dscp and many other related names defined in YANG modules.
+Interested readers can find definitions of the relevant YANG structures in {{RFC8519}}.
+For the purposes of understanding this document, going there is entirely optional.

 # Conventions and Definitions